How to Store and Care for Diamond Jewelry

 I’m not suggesting you keep it locked up in a climate-controlled box forever, but you can protect your rings by avoiding excessive use.

 When you get home for the night, consider taking off your ring.
-Do you need to wear it while cooking, washing the dishes, or while watching television?
+Do you need to wear it while cooking, washing the dishes, or moving heavy boxes?

-When completing any task that involves water or chemicals, consider removing your ring to a safe location first.
-Chemicals will put extra and unnecessary strain on your jewelry.
+When completing any task that involves hair dye, lotions or chemicals, consider removing your ring to a safe location first.

 Avoid wearing your rings while completing chores like: